kkumyk/server-logs-daily-data-pipeline/README.md

 - IP address of client making the request
 - Referrer, the page that provided the link to make this request

 Why looking at the contents of your site’s server logs?
 How this data pipeline can be used by SEO specialist?

+## Data Flow Overview
+1. <strong>Cron</strong>: Three Cron jobs are running daily:
+   - Server logs are extracted via Heroku CLI.
+   - <i>process_raw_txt_files.sh</i> bash script cleans the collected the data and splits it into CSV files.
+Each file contains data by day.
+   - <i>upload_csv.sh</i> upload CSV files to a GitHub repository.
+2. <strong>Kestra</strong>: CSV files now stored in the Github Release, will be orchestrated to GCP bucket and then ingested into <i>server_logs_data</i> Bigquery dataset.

-##  2. <a name='DatasetDescription'></a>Dataset Description
+##  2. Dataset Description
-- Server logs data from a [site hosted on Heroku](https://kabardian-poems-collection-b906b8b63b33.herokuapp.com/), avaliable via [GitHub](https://github.com/kkumyk/heroku_access_log_files/releases/tag/v1.0.0).
+- Server logs data from a [site hosted on Heroku](https://kabardian-poems-collection-b906b8b63b33.herokuapp.com/), avaliable via [GitHub](https://github.com/kkumyk/heroku_log_files/releases/tag/daily-upload).

 - Frequevency of data extraction: daily.